 It is typically held that most Ayahuasca methodologies have some existing rule set around working with menstruating women.
 Some tribal lineages, like most Colombian traditions, outright forbid any mooning female from stepping a toe into the ceremonial maloka if they are releasing even a drop of blood.

 During my time at Rythmia, this was so deeply adhered to for the Colombian tradition ceremonies that during their Thursday night 12 hour celestial soiree, if a woman began her moon during ceremony she was placed outside on the adjacent yoga deck so as not to disrupt the shamans and their blessings.
 They would emphasize this was for the safety of the woman, but I call poppycock on that BS.
 That’s not at all what was discussed when participants weren’t around.
 That’s what we were instructed to espouse, but it wasn’t their core beliefs.
+It’s an outright patriarchal control tactic, made even more abysmal by their offering of super strong, incredibly toxic fake hormones, as an attempt to control the woman’s period from opening up.
+Ayahuasca absolutely loathes birth control, with good reason, but the men who run Rythmia care far more about profits than they do respecting a woman’s body, or respecting the medicine.

 Now, bear in mind that I am a woman who joyfully menstruates monthly; a woman who has always, always adored the process of allowing my body to cry her red tears of release and renewal.
 So it may not surprise you I find these moon-time restrictions to be archaic and chauvinistic.